 This interactive timeline provides a detailed history of the United States’ cultural bilateral agreements and emergency actions, highlighting the lengthy processes that these nations go through to protect their heritage, and demonstrating how the agreements got to where they stand today.

 In 2017, Manhattan District Attorney Cyrus R. Vance Jr. launched a counter antiquities trafficking unit, the first of its kind in the United States.
 The unit is headed by Assistant District Attorney Matthew Bogdanos, a Colonel in the U.S. Marine Corps Reserves, who led the U.S. government’s efforts to recover priceless antiquities stolen from the Iraqi National Museum in 2003.
 Other members of this elite unit include lawyers, as well as experts in antiquities trafficking—all dedicated to stopping the trade of illicit artifacts in New York today.
+They partner closely with leading Special Agents from HSI, the investigative arm of the Department of Homeland Security.

 The sheer number and high-dollar value of art and antiquities seized by the unit to date demonstrates that New York City remains a hub for the illicit trade in not only the United States, but also the world at large.
 Since its creation, the team has successfully seized and repatriated millions of dollars worth of artifacts to their countries of origin.